milosm-Bgd/sql-data-warehouse-project/README.md

 This project is licensed under the [MIT Licence](LICENCE) You are free to use, modify and share this project with proper attribution.

+## About Me

+Hi there!
+I'm Milos. :) I am Data professional and passionate about data enngineering and data analysis.
+I have made this project which I wanted to share with you in order to make small community of developers with a goal to share knowledge, experiences & to improve ourselves inside the data domain.
+Please feel free tp share your comments and opinions.
+Thanks & let's stay in touch.